-AnnaKim serves as the Director of Communications for The Bronx Defenders, bringing eight years of experience in communications and creative work spanning the non-profit, journalism and legal sectors.
-Previously, she served as the Director of Communications and Marketing at Callisto and as Senior Health Communications and Advocacy Officer at the International Rescue Committee.
-Her experience also includes work with Amnesty International, the New York Times, and Richards Kibbe and Orbe, a boutique law firm.
-Anna received her M.A. in Journalism and International Relations at New York University and B.A. from the University of North Carolina – Chapel Hill.
+AnnaKim is the Director of Communications for The Bronx Defenders and has led strategic communications and creative design for numerous nonprofit organizations.
+Previously, she served as the Director of Communications and Marketing at Callisto and as Senior Health Communications and Advocacy Officer at The International Rescue Committee.
+Her experience also includes work with Amnesty International, The New York Times, and Richards Kibbe and Orbe LLP, a boutique law firm.
+Anna received her M.A. in Journalism and International Relations at New York University and her B.A. from the University of North Carolina – Chapel Hill.

 Angelica Lara was born and raised in Mexico DF, and migrated to New York to become a part of the Bronx/Queens community.
 She is a Theater Director, Producer, Dramaturg and teaches children history, political science and sociology through art.
 She comes to the Bronx Defenders with great personal and academic experience of the needs and wants of the Bronx Community.

 Molly graduated from Princeton University in 2014 with a major in Classics and a minor in Creative Writing.
 As an undergraduate, she served as a leader and trainer for Outdoor Action, a wilderness program that facilitates an inclusive and positive transition to college for incoming freshmen.
 After graduation, she participated in the Project 55 Fellowship, which prepares recent graduates for careers in the public interest, by working in development at an education-focused nonprofit in Washington, DC.